 Considering the complexities of the PSH valuation analysis, the project team has developed an online PSH Valuation Tool, which can be accessed at www.pshvt.egs.anl.gov/tool.
-The tool can help users navigate the valuation process presented in the guidebook.
+The tool can help users navigate the valuation process presented in the Guidebook.
 The development of the PSH Valuation Tool was funded by DOE/WPTO, and the tool is publicly available.
 It employs a decision tree structure to guide users through the steps of the PSH valuation process, and it tells them which activities and what types of analyses should be performed at each step.

-With regard to analytical capabilities, the PSH Valuation Tool can perform the price-taker valuation analysis; for the system analysis (i.e., price-influencer analysis), the tool can indicate at certain points in the decision tree that the user needs to apply external models to perform system simulations and return the results in order to continue the valuation process.
-The tool will also refer users to appropriate external models that could be applied for system analysis.
+The PSH Valuation Tool can perform a price-taker valuation analysis using an embedded model.
+For the system analysis (i.e., price-influencer analysis), the tool gives the user two paths to choose from: (1) it can describe at certain points in the decision tree how the user could apply external models to perform system simulations and return the results in order to continue the valuation process, or (2) it allows the user access to an embedded system model that can perform valuation assessments from a price-influencer perspective.
 The tool has an embedded multi-criteria decision analysis tool and a back-end benefit-cost analysis tool.
-Work is currently underway to develop and embed a system model that can perform valuation assessments from a price-influencer perspective.
-The expected completion date for the system model is late 2022.